 Following Heidi's resignation in 2012 and the unfortunate death of Philip Young in 2014, Kim recognised the need for a fresh approach to classic rallying.
-He was therefore pleased to receive another call from Heidi, now at Rally Round, which offered exactly that - sporting events for enthusiasts who want to explore and enjoy distant lands without the pressures of relentless, car-breaking competition.
+He was therefore pleased to receive another call, this time from Rally Round, which offered exactly that - sporting events for enthusiasts who want to explore and enjoy distant lands without the pressures of relentless, car-breaking competition.
 "It's an honour to be part of such a talented and enthusiastic team," he says.
 "They've worked really hard to establish Rally Round as a standard-setting organisation, meeting the need for exciting, safe and sociable rallies and focusing on customer service.
 I'm sure that's the way forward for classic rallying, and I'm looking forward to exploring new horizons and contributing to the success of future events, including some that I've always dreamed of organising...
 I can hardly wait!"